 Because of the ongoing lack of diversity in the treatment world itself, Johnson says it can be a struggle for Black people to receive proper, comprehensive care.
 “Seeking support, particularly at higher levels of care (day treatment, residential, inpatient) can be difficult for Black folks when they are the only person of color in their milieu, or when there are no people of color on staff,” she says.
 “Minority stress is not discussed enough as a contributing factor to developing an eating disorder.”

 If you haven’t heard the phrase “minority stress,” it’s an important concept to comprehend when learning about eating disorders in BIPOC communities in general.
-According to , minority stress is “the relationship between minority and dominant values and resultant conflict with the social environment experienced by minority group members.”
-It’s a unique, chronic, and socially based form of stress that “members of marginalized groups experience because of the prejudice and discrimination they face,” according to the . hen this experience of minority stress is added to general life stress, it can result in poorer health outcomes compared to individuals who don’t experience it.
+According to the American Psychological Association (APA), minority stress is “the relationship between minority and dominant values and resultant conflict with the social environment experienced by minority group members.”
+It’s a unique, chronic, and socially based form of stress that “members of marginalized groups experience because of the prejudice and discrimination they face,” according to the Center for Community Practice. hen this experience of minority stress is added to general life stress, it can result in poorer health outcomes compared to individuals who don’t experience it.

-In addition to overt societal racism, one possible contributing factor to minority stress is the prevalence of microaggressions, i.e. subtle or indirect instances of racism that occur on a daily basis (like, , a white person clutching their wallet or purse when a Black person approaches, or a white person “you don’t sound Black,” insinuating that Black people aren’t typically articulate).
+In addition to overt societal racism, one possible contributing factor to minority stress is the prevalence of microaggressions, i.e. subtle or indirect instances of racism that occur on a daily basis (like, for example, a white person clutching their wallet or purse when a Black person approaches, or a white person telling a Black person “you don’t sound Black,” insinuating that Black people aren’t typically articulate).

 “Managing microaggressions as they present themselves over the course of life, leads one to try and develop coping skills,” Johnson says.
 “This can serve as a maladaptive coping skill in an environment where one is required to be, even if they are being mistreated or feel othered.”